ClickHouse/ClickHouse/docs/en/sql-reference/functions/tuple-map-functions.md

 ## extractKeyValuePairs

-Creates a value of type [Map(String, String)](../data-types/map.md) from key-value pairs in a string.
+Convertes a string of key-value pairs to a [Map(String, String)](../data-types/map.md).
-Parsing is robust towards noise (e.g. log files).
+Parsing is tolerant towards noise (e.g. log files).
-A key-value pair consists of a key, followed by a key-value delimiter, and a value.
+Key-value pairs in the input string consist of a key, followed by a key-value delimiter, and a value.
-Key value pairs are separated by `pair_delimiter`.
+Key value pairs are separated by a pair delimiter.
-Keys and values can also be quoted.
+Keys and values can be quoted.

 **Syntax**